quadproduction/quadpype/src/quadpype/modules/shotgrid/README.md

 The goal of this tutorial is to synchronize an already existing shotgrid project with QuadPype.

-- Activate the shotgrid module in the **system settings** and inform the shotgrid leecher server API url
+- Activate the shotgrid module in the **global settings** and inform the shotgrid leecher server API url

 - Create a new QuadPype project with the **project manager**